Bedtime Stories (album): Release and promotion

 Madonna performing "Take a Bow" on one of the Taipei concerts of 2015–2016's Rebel Heart Tour.
-Released as Bedtime Stories second single, it's her longest-running number-one hit on the Billboard Hot 100.
+Released as Bedtime Stories second single, "Take a Bow" is her longest-running number-one hit on the Billboard Hot 100.

-Bedtime Stories was released in the UK on October 24, 1994, and in the US on October 25, 1994.
-Prior to its release, in mid September, an audio file containing a message of Madonna talking about the album, along with a 30-second snippet of "Secret", was made available exclusively online.
-Promotional spots aired on television proclaimed that the album would be devoid of sexual references, with the singer adding that, "it's a whole new me!
-I'm going to be a good girl, I swear".
-In October, the singer was interviewed by Ruby Wax in Paris.
-According to Wax, she was quite intimidated by Madonna and her entourage and, in her own words, "[my] nerves got the best of me".
-On February 13, 1995, the singer appeared on the Late Show with David Letterman to "make amends" for her controversial appearance the previous year.
+Bedtime Stories was released in the United Kingdom on October 24, 1994, and in the United States on October 25, 1994.
+Prior to its release, in mid-September, an audio file containing a message from Madonna about the album, along with a 30-second snippet of "Secret", was made available exclusively online.
+Promotional spots aired on television proclaimed that the album would be devoid of sexual references, with Madonna saying: "It's a whole new me!
+I'm going to be a good girl, I swear."
+In October, Madonna was interviewed by Ruby Wax in Paris.
+According to Wax, she was intimidated by Madonna and her entourage and "[my] nerves got the best of me".
+On February 13, 1995, Madonna appeared on the Late Show with David Letterman to "make amends" for her controversial appearance the previous year.

-Madonna's Pajama Party was an event done to promote the music video for "Bedtime Story" that took place at New York City's Webster Hall on March 18, and was broadcast on MTV.
+Madonna's Pajama Party was held to promote the music video for "Bedtime Story" that took place at New York City's Webster Hall on March 18, and was broadcast on MTV.
 The singer read David Kirk's Miss Spider's Tea Party to a crowd of 2,000, while DJ Junior Vasquez played "cutting-edge" tribal and trance remixes of the song.
-Prior to the party, the music video for "Bedtime Story" was given a cinematic release at three different Odeon Cineplex film theaters.
+Prior to the party, the music video for "Bedtime Story" was given a cinematic release at three Odeon Cineplex theaters.